 Scotty Cameron Bullseye Platinum Heavy Flange

 A Bullseye putter worthy of consideration!
-The offset neck and flange aren't quite what you'd want if you're a purist, but it putts better.
+The offset neck and flange aren't quite what you'd want if you're a purist looking for a bullseye, but it putts better.